Gbayilo/healthtracker/README.md

 - [License](#license)

 ## Introduction
 Your Health Companion is developed to empower users to take charge of their health journey.
-It combines practical tools for tracking health metrics with expert advice and personalized recommendations.
+It combines practical tools for tracking health metrics with  personalized advice and recommendations.

 ## Features
 - **BMI Calculator:** Calculate Body Mass Index and get health status (e.g., underweight, normal, overweight, obese) along with personalized advice.